ucsb-ds-capstone-2022/ucsb-ds-capstone-2022.github.io/ucsb_ds_capstone_projects_2022/projects/eri/Update1.md

 ## Update 1

-**Project: Combining computer vision and satellite imagery to map agricultural investment and water use in sub-saharan africa**
+**Project: Combining computer vision and satellite imagery to map agricultural investment and water use in Sub-Saharan Africa**

 ### Our sponsor